 |nice place for a lunch break|

-In summary, it was a great trip with excellent weather.
-Even with the temperatures well above average, I only saw one other backpacker on this entire journey.
-Consequently, I got the impression that many sections of the trail are hardly ever used.
-I'm not sure why that is since all sections have some appeal.
+In summary, it was a great trip with generally excellent weather.
+Even with the fair skies and temperatures well above average, I only saw one other backpacker on this entire journey.
+Consequently, I got the impression that many sections of the trail are hardly ever used, at least in winter/ early spring.
+I'm not sure why that is since all sections have some appeal, but it's great for those seeking solitude.
 As for wildlife... saw lots of deer and turkey, just about every day.
 Heard coyotes every night, often very close, but I'm used to that living way out in the country and no longer find it unnerving.
 Over the years I've actually come to enjoy their yipping.
 Had no nocturnal visitors that I know of.
 There were a couple of small snakes sunning themselves right on the trail, seemingly oblivious to my passing.
 Plenty of lizards doing the same, although they would vanish in the blink of an eye as I approached.
 Many squirrels, of course.
 But no bears, and no elk sightings as I passed through the Peck Ranch area.
 A year ago I hiked the Current River section and walked right up on the wild horses that roam free in Shannon County, but unfortunately they were nowhere around this time through.
-Overall, I was happy with my gear performance.
+Overall, I was happy with my gear selections and performance.
 I learned a few valuable lessons that will affect future hikes.
-Although I enjoy hiking solo, a companion (or two) would have made this trip more fun.
-But one thing about the trail remains a mystery to me... maybe someone out there has an answer: How do spiders know precisely how high to place their web strands across the trail so they land right in your face, even though hikers are not all the same height?
+Hopefully this trip report will encourage others to get out there and enjoy this wonderful resource.
+I also hope it is helpful to any folks who might be considering hiking the OT, or any other wilderness trail.
+Thanks to all who contribute to the building and maintenance of footpaths everywhere... without your work, trips like this would not be possible.